ServiceInnovationLab/serviceinnovationlab.github.io/_posts/2019-01-30-renting-a-property-continuing-our-discovery.md

 - Autonomy
 - Maintain the mana and integrity of the other person or persons in the relationship

 We noted that defined responsibilities and expectations are important to reducing conflict or managing it when it arises through accountability.
-Similarly, transparency encourages fairness and equality as well as manages expectations of both parties.
+Similarly, transparency encourages fairness and equality, and manages the expectations of both parties.

 ## The outcomes